Lucy Sands Murder

 At the following court hearing, two local youths were charged with her murder, but were found not guilty.

-In the 1871 census, an Esther Rea is shown as living at The Row, with others of our Rea(y) family, but I have not yet worked out conclusively who was the common ancestor to ‘our’ and Lucy’s family.
+Earlier, in the 1871 census, (RG10/5242.
+F45, P3.)
+Esther Rea is shown as living at The Row, with others of our Rea(y) family, and it is thought that widow Sarah Stewart was likely a Rea, married in Northern Ireland, prior to her arrival in Workington, but I have not yet worked out who was the common ancestor to ‘our’ and Lucy’s family.